pusher/pusher-websocket-react-native/README.md

 ## Initialization

-The Pusherclass is a singleton that can be instantiated with `getInstance()`.
+The Pusher class is a singleton that can be instantiated with `getInstance()`.
 Then you need to initialize the client with several configuration options.
 Here is a quick example with several callbacks options:

 ```typescript